OriginStampTimestamping/originstamp-client-javascript/docs/ProofApi.md

-# OriginStampApiDocumentation.ProofApi
+# OriginStamp.ProofApi

-All URIs are relative to *https://api.originstamp.com/*
+All URIs are relative to *https://api.originstamp.com*

 Method | HTTP request | Description
 ------------- | ------------- | -------------